jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ### Configure the LDAP authentication in `config/ldap_auth.php`

-Tell the Adldap library how to search and bind users in your LDAP server:
+Tell the Adldap library how to search and bind users in your LDAP server.

+**Important!** Do not forget to add the entry `user_format`.

 ```php
 'identifiers' => [